bibanon/ayase/README.md

-> **Note:** Currently Ayase is only a proof of concept that essentially just proxies the 4chan API for API testing and HTML Templating.
+> **Note:** Ayase currently a proof of concept.
+It now works perfectly with the Asagi schema.
 Future versions will set up a connection to the both the Asagi and Ayase Schemas.

 **Ayase** is a 4chan Archiver API middleware and HTML frontend based on Python, Falcon, Hug, and Jinja2.